mandarini/mandarini.github.io/index.md

 I am a software engineer at [ThisDot](https://www.thisdot.co/) <3.

-I also organize (together with a bunch of cool people) [AngularAthens](https://meetup.com/Angular-Athens/), the Angular meetup in Athens, Greece.
+I am also the founder and I organize (together with a bunch of cool people) [AngularAthens](https://meetup.com/Angular-Athens/), the Angular meetup in Athens, Greece.

 Make sure to check out my [github](https://github.com/mandarini), my [twitter](https://twitter.com/psybercity) and my [linkedin](https://www.linkedin.com/in/katerinaskroumpelou/) for more.